Is a Rabbit the Right Pet for You?

 Keeping a rabbit in a hutch outside is a big no-no; so is relegating a bunny to the basement or garage.
 Plus, those tiny pet store cages are way too small.
 You'll need an available area for a fairly large cage, plus at least one room in your home that has been thoroughly rabbit-proofed.
 Learn more about rabbit housing »

-Rabbits and young children are generally not a good mix.
+Rabbits and very young children are generally not a great mix.
 Rabbits require safe, gentle handling and a quiet environment.
 As prey animals, rabbits can be easily startled and stressed by the loud noises and fast, uncoordinated movements that are typical of excited children.
 You may need to wait until your kids are older before adopting a rabbit.

 What's your budget?

 The initial adoption fee for a rabbit may be small, but a rabbit's care costs can add up.
 In addition to veterinary costs, these are some of the start-up items that new rabbit owners will need to purchase:

 - Large cage or habitat (or supplies to build your own)

 - Chew toys

 - Timothy hay pellets